 |Fatalities||Serious Injuries||Minor Injuries||Property

 This ‘direct cost’ figure is the one on which our accounting is based: it is a readily measurable minimum that accounts for the cost of treating crash victims, the cost of repairing property damage, and the victims’ lost income.
-To be conservative, we have adjusted the ‘fatality’ component of the cost to reflect the slight reduction in the road toll since 2003, which reduces the total figure from $17.3 billion to $16.9 billion, but we have not indexed the latter figure for inflation.
+To be conservative, we have adjusted the ‘fatality’ component of the cost to reflect a 25 per cent reduction in the road toll since 2003, which reduces the total figure from $17.3 billion to $16.5 billion, but we have not indexed the latter figure for inflation.
 Accordingly, this is still likely to underestimate the current figure – especially for property damage from car crashes.

 Cars make us sick, sad and dead – how cars are managed is critical to public health – and much more important than we previously realised – we need to repopulate the streets.
 Car centred suburbs are ‘obesogenic’ (fattening) and foster depression and isolation by discouraging social interaction, walking and cycling.